Hakr-Netwurk/Music/README.md

 Next release of Music will be after the UI is functional (soon!).
 We are currently working on a UWP app.
 That means there will be no more ui changes, and the only things that will be functional in the console ui will be pause/play, previous, and next.
 The rest will remain there because I'm lazy.
-There seems to be an issue where only I (supsm) can run the app, and it crashes for everyone else (so far).
+There seems to be an issue where only I (supsm) can run the app, and it crashes for some people.
 I will investigate this issue a bit further, but either way it *should* be fixed in the UWP version.

 Written by: [supsm](http://github.com/supsm)
 Helper(s): [Vbbab](http://github.com/Vbbab)